What is Coating?

 QUALITY AND KNOW-HOW

-Our passion for this business, our know-how in coating, our 60 years of experience and our constant desire for quality allow our coated products to strive for excellence.
+Our passion for this business, our know-how in coating, our more than 70 years of experience and our constant desire for quality allow our coated products to strive for excellence.
 Major names in luxury leather goods, the demanding Automotive industry, major hotel groups and the medical sector have placed their trust in the Cotting Group.

 Cotting offers its customers a lot of flexibility: on the one hand, industrial production with a total fabric coating capacity of over 70 000 meters per day, and, on the other, targeted productions such as DIGITIK ®, which make it possible to personalise or customise smaller volumes.